LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 <div style="margin-bottom:50px;">
 </div>

 The first example uses the package `tibble` to make an additional variable.
-This new variable, `InjuredNew`, has the same exact information as the variable `injured`.
+This new variable, `injured_new`, has the same exact information as the variable `injured`.

 In the second example, we changed our `injured_r` variable so that its values would have value labels.